andilabs/andilabs.github.io/_posts/2021-02-17-lower-dopamine-user.markdown

  ```

 5. Use paperback for taking notes, what you "need" to check on the internet.
 Most of this things afterwards for me turns out to be compulsive and not needed at all.

+6. Use software like https://justgetflux.com/ on your desktop and/or smartphone if you don't own the built-in night-shift options for reducing blue ligth decreasing your melatonin production.